 Another useful maintenance step is to periodically archive your Outlook folders.
-If you are accessing Outlook from Exchange, you may not be able to change archive options as archiving is often controlled by system administrators or a third party program.
+If you are accessing Outlook from Exchange, you may not be able to change archive options as archiving is often controlled by system administrators or a third-party program.

 Setup your archive preferences under the Info > Cleanup Tools > Archive option.
 The archive.pst file can be created and updated at any location you specify, usually your local hard drive.
 Archived items are removed from your Outlook mailbox size and moved to the archive file based on the settings you determine.
 Just as with the Personal Folders file, your archived items are not accessible remotely; the file should be backed up on a regular basis.

 Quickly clean up your deleted items by automatically emptying the Deleted Items folder when you exit Outlook.
 To apply this option choose File > Options > Advanced tab.
-From the Outlook star and exit option, check Empty Deleted Items folder when exiting Outlook and OK to apply.
+From the Outlook start and exit option, check Empty Deleted Items folder when exiting Outlook and OK to apply.

-To manually clear deleted items, locate and right-click the Deleted Items folder and click Empty Folder on the shortcut menu (Empty “Deleted Items” Folder for Outlook 2010).
+To manually clear deleted items, locate and right-click the Deleted Items folder and click Empty Folder on the shortcut menu.
 Once you clear deleted items, it cannot be reversed.
-If you feel confident that you want to delete a message forever, you can bypass the Deleted Items folder by pressing [Shift] + [Delete] for a selected item instead of just the [Delete] key.
-Then, just confirm the delete process.
+If you feel confident that you want to delete a message forever, you can bypass the Deleted Items folder by pressing [Shift] + [Delete] for a selected item instead of pressing the [Delete] key.
+Then confirm the delete process.